cupOJoseph/storj-web-gateway/README.md

-I have recorded two tty sessions under ./record directory To replay these two records, you should install ttyrec, in Unbuntu, run following command
+I have recorded two tty sessions under ./record directory To replay these two records, you should install ttyrec, in Ubuntu, run following command

 ```sudo apt-get install ttyrec```